bitplane/t9/README.md

 * 🇺🇸 en-US: From the system american-english wordlist
 * 🇳🇱 nl-NL: Thanks to Breght Boschker for submitting these :)

-To make your own dictionary, have a read of maket9.py.
-Keep your wordlists though - the file format might change in future.
+To create your own wordlist, run the scripts in the corpus dir and send me a pull request.

 ## ⚖️ license